ewt45/EDPatch/readme/readme_en.md

 ## Change Log

 ### v0.0.2
-- EDPatch interface and available functions supports Russian now, thanks to Ēlochnik.
+- EDPatch interface and available functions support Russian now, thanks to Ēlochnik.
 - Add a new function: Custom Control
   - Most of the options have descriptions that show up when long pressing.
 Select "default" of Control in container's properties.
 After entering the container, three-finger click to edit.
   - Mouse: Toggle visibility of mouse cursor.
 Switch gesture modes (default mode and touchpad mode) .
 Set mouse move speed.
   - Buttons: Customize buttons ( keys, text and position) .
 Switch layout mode (sidebar and free position) .
 Mouse button keys and joystick style buttons are available.
   - Style: Customize button color, transparency, size, sidebar background color.
-- Update old functions：
+- Update old functions:
-  - android 11+ soft-input no-crashing：Android 11 and above show/hide logic fix, use `toggleSoftInput()` method (In this way the input method can't hide by clicking from the popup menu, not a big problem, the android back key will be able to hide it).
+  - android 11+ soft-input no-crashing: Android 11 and above show/hide logic fix, use `toggleSoftInput()` method (In this way the input method can't hide by clicking from the popup menu, not a big problem, the android back key will be able to hide it).
 Change the time delay of calling out the input method from 1 second to 0.2 seconds.
-  - select obb manually：The position of the text prompt is changed.
+  - select obb manually: The position of the text prompt is changed.
 Now after selecting the file, the text will be replaced by `obb selected, decompressing` or `the selected file is not obb`, in case the user selects the right obb without the correct prompt and selects something again.
 Display the selected file name as a toast.
 Disable the select button when unpacking.
-  - Custom location of drive D：After the app starts, if there is no preset folder (default is `Exagear`), it will try to create it automatically.
+  - Custom location of drive D: After the app starts, if there is no preset folder (default is `Exagear`), it will try to create it automatically.
-  - custom resolution：Added multi-language support, probably fix the issue that crashing when container_prefs.xml contains a preferenceScreen of an external keyboard link.
+  - custom resolution: Added multi-language support, probably fix the issue that crashing when container_prefs.xml contains a preferenceScreen of an external keyboard link.

 ### v0.0.1